Updated: Jul 23

 Spot Clean As Necessary

 Life happens.
 Accidents happen.

-If a stain persist, feel free to use a gentle soap.
+If a stain persist, feel free to use gentle soap.

-If you have to use chemicals, which I don't recommend because they are harsh and can cause damage to the wool and natural dyes., flip over the rug and create a test spot and then proceed if the spot looks ok.
+If you have to use chemicals - they can be harsh and cause damage to the wool and natural dyes - flip over the rug and create a test spot and then proceed if the spot looks ok.